esr360/One-Nexus/README.md

 This is where all the core CSS for your project is placed.
 It contains the main structural CSS as well as some other useful snippets.
 The base SCSS partial is located in the **skeleton** folder:

 ```javascript
 assets > styles > scss > skeleton > _base.scss
 ```

 ##### The CSS

 We have broken the CSS down to individual chunks so we can analyse it more easily.
-Below you will find everything that appears in the default **_base.scss** partial, with a breif overview about what it does and why we've included it.
+Below you will find everything that appears in the default **_base.scss** file, with a breif overview about what it does and why we've included it.

 ```css
 html, body {